PChol22/adventofcode-23/README.md

-# Advent of Code 2023 - JavaScript - By Pchol22
+# Advent of Code 2023 - JavaScript and C++ - By Pchol22

-This repository contains my solutions to the [Advent of Code 2023](https://adventofcode.com/2023) challenges, written in JavaScript (Node.js).
+This repository contains my solutions to the [Advent of Code 2023](https://adventofcode.com/2023) challenges.

+- 🏆 I am competing using **JavaScript**.
+- 🐣 I also try to solve the challenges using **C++**, to get better at it.

-Each folder contains the solution to the corresponding day, plus a input.txt file containing **MY** input data for that day.
+Each folder contains the JS and C++ solution to the corresponding day, plus a input.txt file containing **MY** input data for that day.
 Replace the input data with your own if you need to!

-## How to run?
+## How to run JavaScript solutions?

 Example for day 1: